davidgiga1993/win-multitouch/README.md

 ## Release
-The build dll and jar binary is available at the maven repo:
+The dll and jar binary is available at the maven repo:

 ```xml
 <repository>